cwarden45/JHU_Coursera_GDS_Capstone/Week4/README.md

 SRR1554536 is an outlier with a low GenomicAlignments alignment rate, with either the STAR alignment or the TopHat2 alignment rate.
 This also matches a [lower quantification rate](https://github.com/cwarden45/JHU_Coursera_GDS_Capstone/blob/main/Week6/README.md) in Week 6.

-I have started a [discussion thread](https://www.coursera.org/learn/genomic-data-science-project/discussions/weeks/4/threads/fqeAr2joEeu6wArSRfVFHw) in the Coursera forum, and I hope to be able to update that at a later time.
+Again, I have started a [discussion thread](https://www.coursera.org/learn/genomic-data-science-project/discussions/weeks/4/threads/fqeAr2joEeu6wArSRfVFHw) in the Coursera forum, and I hope to be able to update that at a later time.